bpmn-io/element-templates/docs/IMPLEMENTATION_GUIDE.md

   * **Technical bindings**, linking template properties to moddle (diagram element) properties
     * Established when creating a new diagram element from a template
     * Set or updated when a template changes, [preserving compatible properties](./LIFE_CYCLE.md#upgrade-behavior).
-    * Retrieve from the moddle for rendering, and writen to it when changed through the UI
+    * Retrieved from the moddle for rendering, and written back when changed through the UI

 ## Case Study: Implementing `zeebe:property`